 Equality and Diversity Statement

 We want to ensure that everyone using our services is treated fairly and without prejudice or discrimination.
 We know that all of our customers are different.
 Our community is becoming more diverse.
 We want to celebrate and encourage this diversity and foster relationships between different people.
-We are committed to ensuring that no one is excluded from using our services and that all of our customers have the same opportunities to improve the quality of their lives and secure new life experiences.
+We are committed to ensuring that no one is excluded from using our services.
+We want to ensure that all of our customers have the same opportunities to improve the quality of their lives and secure new life experiences.
 All customers regardless of disability, age, gender reassignment, pregnancy and maternity, race, religion or belief, sex or sexual orientation should have equal access to our services yet all have different needs.
 We recognise this and we will do all we can to meet these.

 Comments, Compliments and Complaints